koenjdejong/Bulk-Email-GmailAPI/README.md

 This is a simple GmailAPI bulk email sender.
 In short, it uses the GmailAPI to send emails to multiple recipients.

+Edit the body.html file for the email.
+Any other files that are in the templates folder will be sent as attachments!

 ## Usage

 ### Google API Credentials